- What is PPI?

 - Will my claim cancel the PPI I have taken out?

-You will certainly have the right to cancel the PPI policy but don’t rely on the lender cancelling it for you.
-You should therefore tell them in writing that you want the policy to be cancelled and then double check that they have actually cancelled it.
+You will certainly have the right to cancel the PPI policy but don’t rely on the lender canceling it for you.
+You should, therefore, tell them in writing that you want the policy to be canceled and then double check that they have actually canceled it.